eigenform/toupcam-rs/README.md

 my guess is probably **yes**).
 Proceed at your own risk.

 - `toupcam/` - Library crate
-- `toupcam-ui/` - Simple UI for live capture with SDL2
+- `toupcam-ui/` - Simple SDL2 UI for live capture
+- `usbcap/` - Sniff USB control traffic from the device
 - `utils/` - Miscellania

 ## About